 Cons

-- The power switch and volume controls can be difficult to access because they are located on the rear side.
+• It’s hard to reach the power switch and volume controls because they are placed on the rare side.

 Edifier R1280DB

-For vinyl beginners and professionals, this acoustic set provides a lot of versatility and comfort of use, making them potentially the best speakers for vinyl turntable.
+For vinyl beginners and professionals, this acoustic set provides a lot of versatility and comfort of use.
 It combines multiple functions and connection ports including wireless connection.
-Featuring classic wood grain looks, this speaker system can complement any turntable setup and provide a precise signal output with excellent detail.
+With its classic wood grain looks, it will fit any turntable setup while providing a precise signal output with a good amount of detail.

 The material base of the Edifier R1280DB is similar to other devices made by this brand.
 It integrates a 4-inch woofer that produces a nice slightly rounded bass with good dynamics.
 The midrange is open and detailed, the separation of voices and instruments is distinct, and each line is represented fully.
-Equipped with a 13mm tweeter featuring a silk cone, this speaker system delivers bright treble that can sometimes border on dryness.
+The 13mm tweeter features the silk cone and brings bright treble, which sometimes borders on with dryness.
 Still, the overall performance is transparent, transmitting a lifelike sound.

 The tweeter’s and woofer’s levels can be tweaked up to the 6dB range.
 Controls are built into the side of the active speaker box.
-In addition to regulating the volume, the volume button also functions as the input switch.
-The remote control includes controls for volume regulation and a “Mute” button as well.
+The volume button also serves as the input switch.
+The volume regulation including the “Mute” button are also represented on the remote control.

 Each speaker has 21W RMS output and is connected through the spring-loaded terminals.
 For the external hookup, there are two dual RCA sets for the turntable connections.
 It also has coaxial and optical inputs.
 The Bluetooth is also a good option for those who like to use their bookshelf speakers for music streaming.